ValentinWalter/Middleman/README.md

 ### Basic workflow
 * Define an `Action`, representing an x-callback-url action.
 * Define an `App`, which is responsible for sending and receiving actions.
-* Run actions with their `Input` associated type, optionally providing a closure that receives the Action's `Output`.
+* Run actions via `App.run(action:)` with their `Input` associated type, optionally providing a closure that receives the Action's `Output`.

 ### Actions
-An Action in Middleman represents an x-callback-url action.
-You create an Action by conforming to the `Action` protocol.
+An action in Middleman represents an x-callback-url action.
+You create an action by conforming to the `Action` protocol.
 This requires you to define an `Input` and `Output`, which themselves require conformance to `Codable`.
 By default, Middleman will infer the path name of the action to be the [kebab-case](https://en.wikipedia.org/wiki/Letter_case#Special_case_styles) equivalent of the name of the `Action` type.
 In the example below, this would result in `"open-note"`.
 You can overwrite this behavior by implementing the `path` property into your Action.

 ```swift
 // Shortened version of Bear's /open-note action
 struct OpenNote: Action {